 Your perception of reality could be changed.
 Undesired emotions or detrimental thought patterns could be switched-off.

-You could instantly download data and skills and have greatly augmented cognitive processing speeds.
+You could instantly download data and skills; and have immensely augmented cognitive processing speeds.

-This isn’t fanciful thinking, it’s the implied intention for the not too distant future.
-The unasked question is to what extent this is really desirable.
+This isn’t fanciful thinking; it’s the implied current direction for the future.
+The awkward question is to what extent is this really desirable?

 Of course any totalitarian regime could easily control their population by these means.
 An empowered sadist could run amok in all the enslaved minds.

 Philosophically it makes me wonder what it is to be a human being; but in the realm of practicalities, it makes me certain: humans have to become worthy of the knowledge we are gaining.

 Thursday, 6 August 2020

 I think I will set-up my own green screen film studio and have some fun making videos.
 I want to shoot dramatic monologues and music performances — and also maybe some presentations if I’m feeling boring.